ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-intro.md

 vCenter Server currently deploys vSphere 6.5, which means VUM is now integrated within the vCenter Server Appliance (VCSA), and as the VUM client component is a plug-in that runs on the vSphere Web Client it is automatically enabled after deployment of the VCSA.
 However, VUM has no access to the internet to access the VMware repositories.

-This documented configuration uses the “all-in-one”, Internet-connected VUM deployment model that uses the {{site.data.keyword.cloud_notm}} public network to provide internet access to download upgrades and patches.
+This documented configuration uses the “all-in-one”, internet-connected VUM deployment model that uses the {{site.data.keyword.cloud_notm}} public network to provide internet access to download upgrades and patches.

 Clients requiring the use of alternative internet connections must investigate the VMware vSphere Update Manager Download Service (UMDS), which is beyond the scope of this publication.